-Apart from a minor technical fault which put the station off-air briefly after transmission began at 11:00, the broadcast was heard in most parts of Sydney.
+Alternative rock radio station, 2JJ AM 1540 – or “Double Jay” – began broadcasting on Sunday 19 January 1975 using an old ABC radio standby transmitter.
+Apart from a minor technical fault that put the station off-air briefly after transmission began at 11:00, the broadcast was heard in most parts of Sydney.

 Despite initial plans that the station would only operate during restricted hours because it shared a frequency with a New Zealand radio station, it actually broadcast 24 hours a day (there were no interference problems with the kiwi station).

-Doublejay's programming philosophy was to play the broad area of rock/pop/blues/jazz/folk music which was labelled ‘contemporary’, while at the same time remembering the roots of this music, and presenting news, comedy and features for the “young people” the ABC had asked the station to cater for.
+Double Jay’s programming philosophy was to play the broad area of rock/pop/blues/jazz/folk music which was labelled ‘contemporary’, while at the same time remembering the roots of this music, and presenting news, comedy and features for the “young people” the ABC had asked the station to cater for.

-In January 1981, the AM transmissions stopped and 'Doublejay' ceased to exist.
-The new FM version of the staion was christened 2JJJ ("triple-jay").
+The station began simultaneously transmitting on the FM band in July 1980, and in January 1981, the AM transmissions stopped and ‘Double Jay’ ceased to exist.
+The new FM version of the station – broadcasting on a frequency of frequency at 105.7 – was christened 2JJJ (‘Triple J’).

 In 1989, the Sydney station was transformed into the Triple J National Youth Network, and the rollout to other major Australian cities began with Triple J Melbourne in October.

 It was the only radio station that year willing to play NWA‘s expletive-laden Fuck Tha Police – the song ended up being banned, and a staffer was fired.

 There was a protest in which another NWA song – Express Yourself – was played on the station for 24 hours as part of some innovative “industrial action”.